May 20 , 2021

 The effects of stress on your hair and scalp.

-Racing heart, sleepless nights, digestion troubles… the affects of stress on the inside I’m sure we’ve all felt at times get a lot of attention but what about the visible effects we can see on the outside as a result of stress including the appearance of our skin, scalp and hair?
+Racing heart, sleepless nights, digestion troubles… these are the internal effects of stress.
+The inner effects of stress get a lot of attention but what about the visible effects that we can see on the outside as a result of stress including the appearance of our skin, scalp and hair?

-Just think about it, I’m sure you can recall a time you noticed more hair than normal on your brush at a time you were under pressure?
+Just think about it, I’m sure you can recall a time where you noticed more hair than normal on your brush at a time you were under pressure?
 Or that your scalp feels itchy and irritated during stressful times?
-You may or may not have made the connection but what is happening on top of your head is a reflection of whats happening inside it!
+You may or may not have made the connection but what is happening on top of your head reflects of what's happening inside it!

 Stress symptom - Hair Loss (Telogen Effluvium)

-Why and how does stress cause hair to fall out?
-At certain times in life, you may experience times of great despair, wether it is losing a job, the death of a loved one, divorce, a traumatic surgery or childbirth these events can have a powerful effect on your body, potentially causing hair to fall out in clumps.
-Whilst the condition of temporary hair loss (Telogen Effluvium) is mostly noticed after traumatic events it can also be as a result of long term emotional stress such as chronic anxiety, having an a work-life balance out of whack or worrying over finances.
+Why and how does stress cause hair to start shedding or falling out?
+At certain times in life, you may experience times of great despair, whether it is losing a job, the death of a loved one, divorce, a traumatic surgery or pregnancy.
+These events can have a powerful effect on your body, potentially causing hair to fall out in clumps.
+Whilst the condition of temporary hair loss (Telogen Effluvium) is mostly noticed after traumatic events it can also be as a result of long term emotional stress such as chronic anxiety, having a a work-life balance out of whack or worrying over finances.

 The temporary condition, called Telogen Effluvium, begins around the time of trauma and causes a large number of follicles to suddenly shift from their growing phase to their resting/shedding phase. ( Usually, only around 10% of the hair follicles are resting at any more time which is why the normal hair growth cycle means we lose around 50-100 hairs per day yet the average head has around 100,000 follicles. )

-Increased shedding begins immediately after trauma yet you may not notice for up to 3 months.
+Increased shedding and thinning hair begin immediately after trauma yet you may not notice for up to 3 months.
 Telogen Effluvium can last from 2 to 6 months but also be longer if you are still experiencing prolonged stress or trauma and it can take up to 18 months for you hair follicles to fully recover.
 Deficiencies in nutrients such as vitamins D and B, iron, zinc, magnesium, protein and essential fatty acids can exacerbate the problem, so doing your best to eat well and take care of yourself during times of stress is key.
+This can all start with your hair.

 What can you do?